vishalveerareddy123/Lynkr/README.md

 ### Execution & Tooling

+- **Flexible tool execution modes**: Configure where tools execute via `TOOL_EXECUTION_MODE`:
+  - `server` (default) – Tools run on the proxy server where Lynkr is hosted
+  - `client`/`passthrough` – Tools execute on the Claude Code CLI side, enabling local file operations and commands on the client machine
+- **Client-side tool execution** – When in passthrough mode, the proxy returns Anthropic-formatted `tool_use` blocks to the CLI, which executes them locally and sends back `tool_result` blocks.
+This enables:
+  - File operations on the CLI user's local filesystem
+  - Local command execution in the user's environment
+  - Access to local credentials and SSH keys
+  - Integration with local development tools
-- Tool execution pipeline sandboxes or runs tools in the host workspace based on policy.
+- Tool execution pipeline sandboxes or runs tools in the host workspace based on policy (server mode).
 - MCP sandbox orchestration (Docker runtime by default) optionally isolates external tools with mount and permission controls.
 - Automated testing harness exposes `workspace_test_run`, `workspace_test_history`, and `workspace_test_summary`.
 - Prompt caching reduces repeated token usage for iterative conversations.